IgniteUI/igniteui-docfx/en/components/grids_templates/column_pinning.md

 ### Custom Column Pinning UI

-Develepers can define their own UI and change the pin state of the columns via the related API.
+You can define your custom UI and change the pin state of the columns via the related API.

-Let's say that instead of a toolbar the developer would like to define pin icons in the column headers that the user can click to change the particular column's pin state.
+Let's say that instead of a toolbar you would like to define pin icons in the column headers that the end user can click to change the particular column's pin state.
 This can be done by creating a header template for the column with a custom icon.

 @@if (igxName === 'IgxGrid') {